microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 ### About the Audience

-Students will most likely have a wide range of backgrounds and experience ranging from Data Engineers comfortable with Pyspark, T-SQL and datalake technology, to business analysts with little or no coding experience.
+Students will most likely have a wide range of backgrounds and experience ranging from Data Engineers comfortable with PySpark, T-SQL and data lake technology, to business analysts with little or no coding experience.
 The hack is intended to be accessible to all, but coaches should be aware of the following:

 - The hack is designed to be completed by teams of 2-4 students working together.
 Coaches should consider how to arrange students into teams to ensure a mix of skills and experience.
 However, for an event with more experienced (or daring) students the hack can be completed individually.
 - The hack is designed to be completed in a linear fashion.
 Encourage students to work outside of their areas of expertise, but be aware that some challenges may be more difficult for some students than others.
 Use your discretion - students may commence challenges in parallel.
 For example, a Power BI reporting expert may wish to start Challenge 4 while the other team members are data wrangling in Challenge 2/3.